On This Page

 Most of the time, though, therapists are earnest, ethical, and at least somewhat skilled in the work they do.
 If they get something wrong, they want to address it.

-And one of a therapist's most important skills is talking through and fixing problems that other people in your life ignore or make worse when things get tough in your relationships with them.
+One of a therapist’s most important skills is talking through and fixing problems that other people in your life ignore or make worse when your relationships with them get tough.

 Telling your therapist about something that hurt you requires courage and vulnerability and brings a lot of deep emotions to the surface.
-These conversations may not be the easiest, but they can be the most powerful.
-Think of them as elevators that can take your therapy to the next level.
+These conversations may not be the easiest, but they can be so powerful.
+They can completely change how you think about relationships.

 You’ve probably had more than one misunderstanding that was never mended.
-Maybe instead of recovery, your attempts to fix a fracture led to arguments or distance.
-Perhaps the person you tried to work though it with denied the problem or even retaliated in some way.
+Maybe instead of fixing things, your attempts to repair a relationship led to arguments or distance.
+Perhaps the person you tried to work it out with with denied the problem or even retaliated in some way.

 It affects you deeply when a break in a relationship remains unresolved.
-It’s even more painful when the experience of unsuccessfully trying to resolve the brokenness is traumatizing.
+It’s even more painful when you tried to fix the broken places, but things only got worse.
 These losses can lead you to the conclusion that relationship issues should not be talked about and are not repairable.

-When you lose faith in the ability to heal your connection with people you care about, it has a catastrophic effect on your capacity for security and intimacy.
+When you lose faith in your ability to work things out with people you care about, it has a catastrophic effect on your capacity for security and intimacy.
 Realizing that damaged relationships can be fixed is one of the most healing gifts therapy can give you.

-A good therapist will surprise you with their openness to talking about repairing the relationship and will lean into the conflict with genuine care for your concerns.
-This feeling of surprise is an indication that you are experiencing something different and better than what happened to you in the past.
+A good therapist will be open to talking about repairing the relationship and will lean into the conflict with genuine care for your concerns.
+This might surprise you or even seem a little weird because you’re experiencing something different and better than what happened to you in the past.
 This is what makes therapy therapeutic—what makes therapy therapy.

 Learning What Makes or Breaks Relationships